WinVector/vtreat/Examples/Classification/Classification_FT.md

 Some parameters of note include:

-**codeRestriction**: The types of synthetic variables that `vtreat` will (potentially) produce.
+**codeRestriction** (default: NULL): he types of synthetic variables that `vtreat` will (potentially) produce.
 See *Types of prepared variables* below.
+By default, produces all applicable variable types.

-**minFraction**: For categorical variables, indicator variables (type `indicator_code`) are only produced for levels that are present at least `minFraction` of the time.
+**minFraction** (default: 0.02): For categorical variables, indicator variables (type `indicator_code`) are only produced for levels that are present at least `minFraction` of the time (by default, 2% of the time).
 A consequence of this is that 1/`minFraction` is the maximum number of indicators that will be produced for a given categorical variable.
 To make sure that *all* possible indicator variables are produced, set `minFraction = 0`

 **splitFunction**: The cross validation method used by `vtreat`.
 Most people won't have to change this.

-**ncross**: The number of folds to use for cross-validation
+**ncross** (default: 3): The number of folds to use for cross-validation

 **customCoders**: For passing in user-defined transforms for custom data preparation.
 Won't be needed in most situations, but see [here](http://www.win-vector.com/blog/2017/09/custom-level-coding-in-vtreat/) for an example of applying a GAM transform to input variables.